 The Gabelli School of Business MBA: What You Need To Know

-Gabelli’s flagship features don’t end there.
-Second-year MBA students are entered into a mandatory convergence week where they will apply their knowledge and skills in a simulated business environment.
-However, they are faced with disorienting challenges that force students to think critically and re-evaluate how they handle themselves and apply what they know.
+The program kicks off strategically with year one dedicated to a batch of core courses.
+Second-year MBA students enter a mandatory convergence week where they will apply their knowledge and skills in a simulated business environment.
+They are faced with an assortment of challenges that force them to think critically, re-evaluate how they handle themselves, and apply what they know.

 Gabelli MBA Rankings Data